-Two or three canvases make up these figurative paintings, which hang from the wall flowing onto the floor.
-These paintings seek to penetrate the viewer’s space and go beyond the boundaries of conventional square and rectangular painting formats.
+Two or three canvases compose these figurative paintings, which hang from the wall and flow onto the floor.
+These artworks aim to invade the viewer’s space and go beyond the limits of traditional square and rectangular formats.

 "Cupid Urinating Through A Wreath Of Olive Leaves"